ChristophGmeiner/UdacityNDDE1_ETLPostgres/.ipynb_checkpoints/README-checkpoint.md

 <p>This notebook shows some basic analysis.</p>

 <h2>Potential next steps and imporovements</h2>
-* <p>Use Bulk method for loading data.
-This would be necessary if you have to load much bigger amounts of the data to speed up the performance</p>
+*  Use Bulk method for loading data.
+This would be necessary with bigger amounts data to speed up the performance
-* <p>Create a way to make only increment loads</p>
+*  Create a way to make only increment loads
 *  Create alerts or similar to monitor the etl pipeline